 Ask ten different cinematographers, "what is ambient light" and you might get ten different answers.
 It is a bit of an umbrella term and its meaning encompasses innumerable types of luminescence.
 Let’s nail down the most agreed-upon definition: how can we define ambient light?

 What is Ambient Light?

 Ambient light is any light a photographer or cinematographer did not bring to the shoot.
 Also known as available light, it’s any light that you haven’t set up yourself.
 This includes natural light or even pre-existing lighting built in and around the location where you're shooting.
 Depending on the particular budgetary, creative and practical needs of a production, this "extra" light is a good or a bad thing.

-Possible Examples of Ambient Light
+Ambient Light Examples:

 - Overhead lights at a restaurant